letsencrypt/cp-cps/CPS.md

 ISRG management is responsible for making sure that Trusted Contributors are trustworthy and competent, which includes having proper qualifications and experience.

-ISRG managment ensures this with appropriate interviewing practices, training, background checks, and regular monitoring and review of Trusted Contributor job performance.
+ISRG management ensures this with appropriate interviewing practices, training, background checks, and regular monitoring and review of Trusted Contributor job performance.

 ### 5.3.2 Background check procedures